webui-dev/webui/README.md

 [![Build Status](https://img.shields.io/github/issues/alifcommunity/webui.svg?branch=master)](https://github.com/alifcommunity/webui)

-WebUI is a free and open source library that can help you using any installed web browser as your user interface.
-Basically you can transform an basic console app to a nice GUI application, in a easy way.
+WebUI is a free and open source GUI library that use any installed web browser as your user interface.
+Basically you can transform an basic console app or any Python script to a nice GUI application, in a easy way.

 ## Why WebUI?

-First, web technologies is everywhere now, and web browsers today have everything a modern UI need, your application will look nicer, and won't need any external library to run.
+First, web technologies is everywhere now, and web browsers today have everything a modern UI need, your application will look nicer and multi-platform.

 ## How its work?

-Basically this library use latest web server and WebSocket standards to maintaine the communication in binary mode between the web browser and your application.
+Basically this library use latest web server and WebSocket standards to maintaine the communication in binary mode between the web browser (UI) and your application.
 You receive any click events, and of course you can send data or executing JavaScript code.

 ## How I can use it?